 The Flex Residential/Office category expands on the Flex Residential category to also permit small office uses and appropriate small-scale commercial uses, either alone on a parcel or in combination with residential uses.
-Two areas are designated Flex Residential/Office on the plan: a small area at the intersection of Shiawassee and 9 Mile Road, and an area along Orchard Lake Road between 11 Mile and I-696; the latter area is specifically addressed as a Special Planning Area.
+Two areas are designated Flex Residential/Office on the plan: a small area at the intersection of Shiawassee and 9 Mile Road, and a portion of the Northwestern Highway corridor.